ericpopivker/.NET-Fiddle-Language-Template/README.md

 ## NancyFX Notes

-NancyFx is a bit different then just adding a new language.
-The data structures will need to be extended to work a bit more like MVC.
+For NancyFX the data structures will need to be extended to work a bit more like MVC.

 Here are the data structures that will need to be extended:

+NancyFxCodeBlock : CodeBlock   (See MvcCodeBlock)

+NancyFxValidationError : ValidationError